altuntasfatih/portfolio-tracker/README.md

 # Portfolio Tracker

-### It is a telegram bot that follow stocks' prices according to your portfolio.
+### It is a telegram bot that follows stocks' prices according to your portfolio.
 It supports only BIST(Borsa Istanbul).
 But you can add a new behavior for stock api then it runs according to it.

 ```